Bluetooth Technology: Physical Layer, Classification and IoT Applications

 Random Frequency Hopping

-The following figure illustrate the collision avoided using Adaptive Frequency Hopping
+The following figure illustrates how Adaptive Frequency Hopping avoids those collisions:

 Advantage of Adaptive Frequency hopping